mdgrs-mei/PowerShellRun/README.md

 ![Function](https://github.com/mdgrs-mei/PowerShellRun/assets/81177095/162b90dd-b51a-4b92-ab75-c8c29b3a385d)

 It's even possible to open *PowerShellRun*'s TUI inside a registered function entry using the commands described in the following [section](#powershellrun-as-a-generic-selector).
-To create a pseudo nested menu, we recommend that you use `Restore-PSRunFunctionParentSelector` command to restore the parent menu with `Backspace` key. `File Manager (PSRun)` is a good example of the nested menu.
+To create a pseudo nested menu, we recommend that you use `Restore-PSRunParentSelector` command to restore the parent menu with `Backspace` key. `File Manager (PSRun)` is a good example of the nested menu.

 ```powershell
 function global:OpenNestedMenu() {